 Verses 2:14-17: God promises to dwell again in Jerusalem and Judah, inspiring other nations with faith in God.

-Many nations shall join themselves to the Lord on that day, they shall become My people, and I will dwell in your midst - you [Judah] will know that the Lord of hosts sent me [Zechariah] to you.
+Many nations shall join themselves to the Lord on that day, and they shall become My people.
+I will dwell in your midst.
+You [Judah] will know that the Lord of hosts sent me [Zechariah] to you.

 וְנִלְווּ֩ גוֹיִ֨ם רַבִּ֤ים אֶל־ה' בַּיּ֣וֹם הַה֔וּא וְהָ֥יוּ לִ֖י לְעָ֑ם וְשָׁכַנְתִּ֣י בְתוֹכֵ֔ךְ וְיָדַ֕עַתְּ כִּי־ה' צְבָקוֹת שְׁלָחַ֥נִי אֵלָֽיִךְ׃

-Verses 3:1-5: In Zechariah’s prophetic dream, a fiery remnant of the First Temple, Joshua the High Priest, is tried in a heavenly court.
-An angel cleanses his sins and dresses him as a High Priest to serve and lead in a rebuilt Temple.
+Verses 3:1-5: In a prophetic dream, Zechariah sees a heavenly trial of Joshua the High Priest.
+God scolds the prosecuting angel for opposing Joshua, a remnant of the First Temple.
+An angel cleanses Joshua’s sins and dresses him as a High Priest to serve and lead in a rebuilt Temple.

 He [God] answered, saying to the [angels] standing before Him, “Remove the filthy garments from him [Joshua].”
 [God] said to [Joshua], “Look, I removed your iniquity from you, dressing you in [priestly] garments.”